Scrumban: Bucket size planning

 Bucket size planning brings the possibility of long-term planning to Scrumban.
 It is based on the system of three buckets that the work items need to go through before making it on the Scrumban board.
-The three buckets represent three different stages of the plan and are usually called 1-year, 6-month and 3-month buckets.
-The 1-year bucket is dedicated for long-term goals that the company has, like penetrating a new market, releasing new product, etc. When the company decides to move forward with a plan, it is moved to the 6-month bucket, where the main requirements of this plan are crystallized.
+The three buckets represent three different stages of the plan and are usually called 1-year, 6-month, and 3-month buckets.
+The 1-year bucket is dedicated for long-term goals that the company has, like penetrating a new market, releasing a new product, etc. When the company decides to move forward with a plan, it is moved to the 6-month bucket, where the main requirements of this plan are crystallized.
 When a company is ready to start implementing the plan, the requirements are moved into the 3-month bucket and divided into clear tasks to be completed by the project team.
 It is from this bucket that the team draws tasks during their on-demand planning meeting and starts working on the tasks.

 The board

-The basic Scrumban board is composed out of three columns: To Do, Doing and Done.
+The basic Scrumban board is composed out of three columns: To Do, Doing, and Done.
 After the planning meeting, the tasks are added to the To Do column, when a team member is ready to work on a task, he/she moves it to the Doing column and when he/she completes it, he/she moves it to the Done column.
 The Scrumban board visually represents the progress of the team.
 The task board columns are adapted and expanded based on the team's work progress.
-The most common add-ons include priority columns in the To Do section and columns like Design, Manufacturing, Testing in the Doing section.
+The most common add-ons include priority columns in the To Do section and columns like Design, Manufacturing, and Testing in the Doing section.